-For certain strategies, NAM provides certain non-discretionary or model portfolio investment services to clients that may include banks, broker-dealers and other financial services firms (including affiliated or non-affiliated unit investment trust ("UIT") sponsors), and other investors.
+For certain strategies, NAM provides certain non-discretionary or model portfolio investment services to clients that may include banks, broker-dealers and other financial services firms, and other investors.
 Such services may include asset allocation advice, equity and fixed income research and model portfolio recommendations for a variety of investment styles.
 Model portfolios may relate to the same strategies that are also offered or utilized through discretionary accounts.

-The recommendations implicit in the model portfolios provided to the sponsor or overlay manager may reflect recommendations being made by NAM contemporaneously to, or investment advisory decisions made contemporaneously for, similarly situated discretionary clients of NAM.
+The recommendations implicit in the model portfolios provided to the model recipient (e.g., sponsor, overlay manager or manager) may reflect recommendations being made by NAM contemporaneously to, or investment advisory decisions made contemporaneously for, similarly situated discretionary clients of NAM.
 As a result, NAM may have already commenced trading for its discretionary client accounts before the sponsor or overlay manager has received or had the opportunity to evaluate or act on NAM's recommendations.
-In this circumstance, trades ultimately placed by the sponsor or overlay manager for its clients may be subject to price movements, particularly with large orders or where the securities are thinly traded, that may result in model-based program clients receiving prices that are less favorable than the prices obtained by NAM for its discretionary client accounts.
-On the other hand, the sponsor or overlay manager may initiate trading based on NAM's recommendations before or at the same time NAM is also trading for its discretionary client accounts.
+In this circumstance, trades ultimately placed by the sponsor or overlay manager for its clients may be subject to price movements. particularly with large orders or where the securities are thinly traded, that may result in modelbased program clients receiving prices that are less favorable than the prices obtained by NAM for its discretionary client accounts.
+On the other hand, the model recipient may initiate trading based on NAM's recommendations before or at the same time NAM is also trading for its discretionary client accounts.
 Particularly with large orders or where the securities are thinly traded, this could result in NAM's discretionary clients receiving prices that are less favorable than prices that might otherwise have been obtained absent the sponsor or overlay manager's trading activity.
-Because NAM does not control the sponsor or overlay manager's execution of transactions for the sponsor or overlay manager's client accounts, NAM cannot control the market impact of such transactions to the same extent that it would for its discretionary client accounts.
+Because NAM does not control the model recipient's execution of transactions for its client accounts, NAM cannot control the market impact of such transactions to the same extent that it would for its discretionary client accounts.